 Important Changes to Email Accounts — Adding Authentication

-On 8/20/2021, selected Office365 email accounts will begin using UCLA’s Single Sign-On (SSO) authentication method.
+On 8/20/2021, selected Office365 email accounts will be changed to use UCLA’s single sign-on (SSO) method of access.
 Please note that this will require you to update configurations on your devices to make this change.

 Who does this apply to?

 We are working to implement Email MFA across campus starting with the IT Services-managed Office 365 environment.
 Other departments will have Email MFA implemented at a later date.

 Note: If your account is included in the 8/20/21 change, you'll have received an email from David Shaw notifying you of the upcoming change.

 What to Do

 - On 8/19 prior to 10 p.m., log out of OneNote, OneDrive and Outlook365.
 On 8/20 in the morning, you should be prompted with the UCLA single sign on page.